Causal thinking for decision making on Electronic Health Records: why and how: Step-by-step framework for robust decision-making from EHR data

 \subsection{Step 5: Treatment heterogeneity -- Compute treatment effects on subpopulations}

 Once the causal design and corresponding estimators are established, they can be used to explore the variation of treatment effects among subgroups.
-Measures of the heterogeneity of a treatment nourish decisions tailored to a patient's characteristics.
-A causally-grounded model, \emph{eg} using machine learning, can be used to predict the effect of the treatment from all the covariates --confounders and effect modifers-- for an individual: the \emph{Individual Treatment Effect} \citep[ITE][]{lu2018estimating}.
-Studying heterogeneity only along specific covariates, or a given patient stratification, is related to the \emph{Conditional Average Treatment Effect} (CATE) \citep{robertson2021assessing}.
-Practically, CATEs can be estimated by regressing the individual predictions given by the causal estimator against the sources of heterogeneity (details in \ref{apd:cate_results}).
+A causally-grounded model can be used to predict the effect of the treatment from all the covariates --confounders and effect modifiers-- the \emph{Conditional Average Treatment Effect} (CATE) \cite{robertson2021assessing}.
+Practically, CATEs can be estimated by regressing an individual's predictions given by the causal estimator against the sources of heterogeneity (details in \nameref{apd:cate_results}).